EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-go-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 If you want to learn go, take a look at my golang tutorial from scratch, where I explain the basic details of [Go: syntax and data types](/en/go-programming-language-introduction-to-variables-and-data-types/).

-## A little bit about Python and go
+## Introduction and subtle differences between Python and Go

 This comparison is going to be a bit sloppy, since we are going to compare Python, an interpreted language, and go, a compiled language.
 So we are already starting from quite big differences.